 Chapter Question Assignments (6)

 The student will take a Midterm and a Final.
-Each quiz will cover the Learn material from the assigned Module: Week.
+The first quiz will cover the Learn items from Module 1: Week 1-Module 4: Week 4.
+The second quiz will cover the learn items from Module 5: Week 5-Module 8: Week 8.
 The Midterm will contain 60 multiple-choice, true/false, and fill-in-the-blank questions, and the Final will contain 60 multiple-choice and true/false questions.
 Each quiz will be open-book/open-notes and have a time limit of 1 hour and 30 minutes.